geopandas/geopandas/doc/source/contributing.rst

 Commit message conventions
 --------------------------

-Commit your changes to your local repository with an explanatory message. geopandas uses the pandas convention for commit message prefixes and layout.
+Commit your changes to your local repository with an explanatory message.
+GeoPandas uses the pandas convention for commit message prefixes and layout.
 Here are some common prefixes along with general guidelines for when to use them: